woffermans/HumanActivityRecording/CodeBook.md

 ## Tidy Data

-The data is saved in TidyGroupedDataSet.txt and contains the following variables and possible values:
+The result of the R script is tidy data.
+The data is saved in TidyGroupedDataSet.txt and contains the following variables and possible values.
+Mind that units are missing in the original data files.
+Consequently all numeric values are without unit.

 | variable | value(s) |
 | -------- | ----- |